pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 # Migration of existing deployments (!BREAKING CHANGES!)

-If you have already created a standalone deployment you will need to migrate from nginx to haproxy.
+If you have already created a standalone deployment using nginx (March 2023 or earlier) you will need to migrate from nginx to haproxy.

 * `cd` into this directory
 * BACK UP EVERYTHING by incanting `cp -a . /path/to/somewhere/safe/`